-Students registered for a fully online or hybrid course for the first time at CMU must complete the Introduction to D2L course to access the content in their fully online or hybrid courses.
-Failure to pass the Introduction to D2L before the deadline will result in denied access to the corresponding online or hybrid course(s), and the student will be dropped from that class.
-No overrides will be granted.
-Students will be notified by CMU emails when they are enrolled into, pass, or fail to pass the Introduction to D2L.
-The instructors will be notified by CMU email if their students are dropped from their online or hybrid courses due to their failure to pass the Introduction to D2L.
+Students registered for a fully online or hybrid course for the first time at CMU are required complete the Introduction to D2L course to access the content in their fully online or hybrid courses.

+- Failure to pass the Introduction to D2L by the deadline will result in denied access to the corresponding online or hybrid course(s), and the student will be dropped from the class(es). - No overrides will be granted.
+Students will be notified via CMU email when they are enrolled in, pass, or fail the Introduction to D2L. - Instructors will receive notification via email if their students are dropped from their online or hybrid courses due to failing to pass the Introduction to D2L.